Ildar69/ildar-islamov/README.md

 ---

-## System Analyst · Analyst-Developer · Almaty, Kazakhstan
+## System Analyst · Analyst-Developer · Almaty, Kazakhstan · Open to relocation

 Not a classic specialist with certificates — someone who sees a problem and builds a solution from scratch to production.